centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

     }
   ```

-Much like with the product, an ID for the variant will be returned.
+Much like with the product, an `ID` for the variant will be returned.
 This is needed to update the variant and activate the sizes.
 Remember to store it.

 For each variant that needs to be added, a new mutation needs to be executed.

-The last step to be made before the full core set of product data is ready, is to activate the sizes in the size chart select on each variant that was added to the product.
+The last step to be made before the full core set of product data is ready, is to activate the desired sizes in the size chart selected on each variant of the product.
 To elaborate: when selecting a size chart for the variant, it doesn’t automatically get all sizes activated.
 The reason for this is that a size chart can contain more sizes than what the specific variant will be available in.

 When activating the sizes for the variant, it’s also possible to add some data per size like GTIN and size number.
-Size number can be a part of the full SKU or the full SKU, depending on the needs for the integration.
+Size number can be a part of the SKU (when combined with product and variant SKUs), or it can contain the full SKU (similar to an EAN), depending on the needs of the integration.
 In the example you can see that the id of the variant will be used.
 It’s also a must to provide the id of the size, or its name along with the mutation.
 Each size needs to be activated in its own mutation.

 Much like with the product and variant data.
-An ID will be returned and remember to store this ID as well.
+An `ID` will be returned, which you should store as well.
 This will be needed if you need to update the GTIN, as an example.

 #### Request: Activating sizes